 One meta-analysis investigating fatigue in academic settings assessing the following studies with students given 100mg SHR-5 for 20 days, 660mg of a product called Rhodaxon (rhodiola root extract, unspecified) for 20 days, 100mg Rhodiola for 2 days, 170mg SHR-5 for 42 days, and 370-555mg SHR-5 for a single dose (work related stress).
 Overall, these studies suggest that usage of rhodiola is associated with improvements in cognitive fatigue, PWC exercise scores, neuro-motoric fitness (maze drawing), reductions in processing errors, sustained attention, reaction time, general well-being, and a reduction in pulse rate relative to placebo treatment.
 Although the reduction in fatigue perception appears to be reliable, the improvement in both sustained attention and improved visual reaction speeds appears to be less reliable.

-Other trials conducted after this date and not included in the meta-analysis include an open-label trial with rhodiola extract (WS1375; a 1.5-5:1 concentration) at 400mg daily (200mg twice daily) for 4 weeks showed general benefits on perceived stress (questionnaire), improvements in stress-induced social and work dysfunction, and reductions in fatigue.
+Other trials conducted after this date and not included in the meta-analysis include an open-label trial with rhodiola extract (WS1375; a 1.5-5:1 concentration) at 400mg daily (200mg twice daily) for 4 weeks showed general benefits on perceived stress (questionnaire), improvements in stress-induced social and work dysfunction, and reductions in fatigue and one in nursing students where a mandatory 384mg (2.8% rosavins) each morning with an optional halfdose four hours later failed to influence fatigue scores each week over 35 days and even increased fatigue relative to placebo at study day 42.

-Appears to be effective, either acutely or with daily supplementation, for reducing perceived fatigue and the subsequent impairment to cognition that results from fatigue in otherwise healthy persons subject to stress or a high workload
+Appears to be effective, either acutely or with daily supplementation, for reducing perceived fatigue and the subsequent impairment to cognition that results from fatigue in otherwise healthy persons subject to stress or a high workload.
+One study has shown an increase in fatigue which needs to be expanded upon

 One trial in persons with chronic fatigue related to stress (not necessarily 'chronic fatigue syndrome') was able to find a significant protective effect of rhodiola (576mg SHR-5 for 28 days) against stress as assessed by the Pines’ burnout score.